-Following the payment of the final dividend for the year, of 3.90p per Ordinary share, total dividends for the year will amount to 12.90p per Ordinary share.
-This represents an increase of 0.78% compared to the previous year and compares to the rate of inflation of 4.9% for the 12 month period to 31 January 2022 as measured by the Consumer Price Index.
-This will be the 38th year out of the past 42 that the Company has grown its dividend, with the distribution maintained in the other four years, and is in accordance with its policy to grow total annual dividends in real terms over the medium term.
+Following the payment of the final dividend for the year, of 4.1p per Ordinary share, total dividends for the year will amount to 13.1p per Ordinary share.
+This represents an increase of 1.6% compared to the previous year.
+This will be the 39th year out of the past 43 that the Company has grown its dividend, with the distribution maintained in the other four years, and is in accordance with its policy to grow total annual dividends in real terms over the medium term.

 Through meetings with shareholders and feedback from the Manager and the Company's Stockbroker, the Board is conscious of the importance that shareholders place on the level of dividends paid by the Company.